drvinceknight/SAS-R/Assessment/ClassTest/2015-2016/index.md

         even.csv
         odd.csv

-    which writes all even numbers in `even.csv` and odd numbers in `odd.csv`.
+    which writes all even numbers to `even.csv` and odd numbers to `odd.csv`.

     [25]

 3. Using R:

-    Consider the following 'random walk': a coordinate makes uniformly random steps 'left' (-1) or 'right' (+1).
+    Consider a 'random walk' in which a coordinate makes uniformly random steps 'left' (-1) or 'right' (+1).

     For example the following: